hopetambala/SI664-docs/sql/mysql_create_database.md

 ```

-Now you should be able to comprehend the following query:
+Now you should be able to comprehend the purpose of the following query:

 ```mysql
 INSERT IGNORE INTO temp_game_developer (game_id, developer_name)